monika76five/Data-Confidentiality/Projects/README.md

 Tuesday 3/3 \& Tuesday 3/24: presentation of your synthesis model(s) for your chosen dataset(s)

-Tuesday 3/31: presentation of utility evaluation and disclosure risks evaluation: methods and results
+Tuesday 3/31: presentation of utility evaluation: methods and results

+Tuesday 4/7: presentation of disclosure risks evaluation: methods and results